escalonilla92/getground/analyses/getground_analysis.md

 Based on the analysis above and in order to have some clear data that we can use for analysis I've created three mart tables:

-- `processed__inbound_referrals`: In this table we can find all the information for referrals.
+- [processed__referrals](https://github.com/escalonilla92/getground/blob/main/models/marts/processed__referrals.sql): In this table we can find all the information for referrals.
 I've joined this table to partners and sales to get all the available information.
     - columns:
         - `referral_id:`id for referrals
         - `partner_id:` partner id from the referral partner